New York City Campus

 - Café 101

-- The Peter Fingesten Art Gallery is the site of art exhibits by students throughout the academic year.
+- The Peter Fingesten Art Gallery is the site of art exhibits by students and faculty throughout the academic year.

 - Meditation Room is available for quiet, peaceful thought, meditation, contemplation, or prayer